 The Negativicutes are a poorly studied lineage of bacteria that include common inhabitants of the human oral and gut microbiome such as the anaerobe Veillonella, and which can also develop into opportunistic pathogens.
 Despite […]

 BACTERIAL STRUCTURES PROMOTING BIOFILM FORMATION Commensal and pathogenic bacteria such as Escherichia coli produce various surface structures promoting their interaction with living or inert surfaces.
-We are particularly interested in identifying E. coli adhesins that are poorly expressed in […]
+We are particularly interested in identifying E. coli adhesins that are […]

 IDENTIFICATION OF BIOFILM-SPECIFIC MOLECULES Specific metabolic changes occurring during biofilm formation were hypothesized to lead to the production of biofilm-associated molecules and biofilm-specific functions.
-The identification of biofilm-specific metabolites could reveal new aspects of biofilm biology, and lead to […]
+The identification of biofilm-specific metabolites could reveal new aspects of biofilm […]

 Biofilm Tolerance to Antibiotics